 Introduction to Legal Studies I (Law and Legal Reasoning) (3)

 This course will provide students with an introduction to the American legal system and legal reasoning.
 The course materials will cover rights and obligations created by contracts, fundamental principles of property law, accident law, the regulation of criminal conduct, and the laws associated with business formation and relationships.
 Students will also complete writing exercises to enable them to synthesize their understanding, and to find and use legal sources in support of their work.

 Introduction to Legal Studies II (Statutes and Regulations) (3)

-This course builds on Introduction to Legal Studies I. Students will learn about the creation and implementation of statutes and regulations—including how to do research for sources of law.
-Constitutional separation of powers and administrative law will be core subjects covered in this course—providing a context for students learning about statutes and regulations.
-The course will also provide an introduction to international aspects of American law and selected other topics.
-Exercises will include working with legal materials and lawyers.
-This course will culminate with a written project that requires students to apply the skills acquired in ILS I and II to analyze legal aspects of an issue of general interest or specific to their work experience.
+This course builds on Introduction to Legal Studies I. Students will learn how statutes and regulations are created and implemented and will work closely on problems involving statutory and regulatory interpretation.
+Assignments will include practical training on how to locate relevant legal materials.
+Constitutional separation of powers and administrative law will be core subjects as they provide key context for the study of statutes and regulations.
+The course will also provide an introduction to international aspects of American law and other selected topics.
+Written exercises will require work with legal materials and with lawyers.
+This course will culminate with a written project for which students must apply the skills acquired to analyze a legal issue of general interest or one specific to their work experience.

 + Core Courses

 This course will present a comprehensive survey of procedural and evidentiary rules in the context of recordkeeping, document production, due diligence, and investigations.
 It will include an exploration of rights to privacy, issues of confidentiality and conflicts of interest, contractual and legal liability, evidentiary considerations in administrative and court settings resulting from workplace disputes, and other related areas.